 - Submit Form I-130 to U.S. Citizenship and Immigration Services (USCIS), making sure to indicate that your spouse will be applying for a green card from abroad.

-- If your I-130 is approved (generally about 6-8 months), you will typically get a notification from the National Visa Center asking you to submit the immigrant visa application and pay the immigrant visa fee.
+- If your I-130 is approved, you will typically get a notification from the National Visa Center (NVC) asking you to submit the immigrant visa application and pay the immigrant visa fee.
 You’ll need a receipt showing that you submitted this immigrant visa application in order to then submit your provisional waiver application.

-- If your provisional waiver is approved (generally after about 6 months), your spouse’s visa interview at the U.S. consulate will be scheduled, and your spouse will need to travel to his or her home country to attend the interview.
+- If your provisional waiver is approved, your spouse’s marriage green card interview at the U.S. consulate will be scheduled, and your spouse will need to travel to his or her home country to attend the interview.

 If, however, your spouse has entered the United States illegally more than once, has entered illegally after having been deported, or has entered illegally after having been in the United States without legal status for more than a year, he or she is likely subject to a permanent lifetime bar to entering the United States.
 Click here for more information on the consequences of illegal entry.